PreibischLab/preibisch-labsite/events.md

 #### **July 2016**

 17 – 22
-Varun will attand the [International Computer Vision Summer School](http://svg.dmi.unict.it/icvss2016){:target="_blank"} in Sicily, Italy.
+Varun will attend the [International Computer Vision Summer School](http://svg.dmi.unict.it/icvss2016){:target="_blank"} in Sicily, Italy.

 06 – 09
 Stephan gave a talk about lightsheet reconstruction at the EMBO Course [](){:target="_blank"} in Heidelberg, Germany.